-- Repairs may only be carried out by specially trained expert personnel. - Guarantee rights are defined for each specific contract. - Shut off the power supply to the equipment before carrying out any cleaning or maintenance work. - Clean the display and the surrounding front cover with a soft cloth and a mild cleaning agent. - A battery installed the wrong way round may create a risk of explosion.
-Only use batteries that have been recommended by the supplier.
+- Repairs should only be carried out by trained expert personnel. - Guarantee rights are defined for each specific contract. - Shut off the power supply to the equipment before carrying out any cleaning or maintenance work. - Clean the display and the surrounding front cover with a soft cloth and a mild cleaning agent. - A battery installed the wrong way round may create a risk of explosion.
+Only use the batteries that have been recommended by the supplier. - The unit can be restarted using the reset switch located behind the fan.